Student information page

 Before you begin your trip we require a small amount of information about your current or past health conditions.
 This is so that we have all relevant information on hand just in case you need to see a doctor while you are away!

 All students under the age of 18 must have their parent or guardian fill in this section of your Information Form.
 If you are aged 18 or over you can fill in the form yourself.

 Students are advised to speak to their GP about the appropriate vaccinations before travelling.
 They will have your complete medical history and will be able to advise the most appropriate vaccinations.

 We post out a Medical Projects T-shirt to all students 3-4 weeks after the placement is confirmed.
 Students are asked to wear their Medical Projects T-shirts when they land at London Heathrow Airport or arrive at Kings Cross Station.
 This is to help us identify you on arrival and it also helps you meet other students at connecting airports or on the train.

 - Males: smart trousers and a long sleeved shirt

 - Females: dress/skirt/trousers that fall below the knee and a smart top.

 Students are required to take a set of scrubs to the hospital.
-A set of Medical Projects scrubs can be purchased here:
+A set of Medical Projects scrubs can be purchased from your student dashboard.

 We advise students to take between £80-£120 per week they are with us.
 You can change money into British Pounds Sterling before you leave your home country, or alternatively bring your debit card with you to use in one of the ATMs when you arrive.

 In sum, please ensure we have all the details listed below before you complete your Information and Travel forms which are found in the "To Be Completed By You" section of your Student Dashboard:

 - Arrival and departure itinerary including airport or station, time and date.

 - Airline, flight number and arrival time or train company and train arrival time

 - Insurance company name, policy number and 24 hr medical emergency contact number (if applicable)

 - Passport scan image